Rangers vs. Padres Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 99 hits with 22 doubles, 25 home runs, 40 walks and 84 RBI.
-He's also stolen six bases.
+- Adolis Garcia has put up 100 hits with 22 doubles, 25 home runs and 40 walks.
+He has driven in 84 runs with six stolen bases.

-- Garcia brings a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .200 with a double, a home run, two walks and four RBI.
+- Garcia has picked up at least one hit in three games in a row.
+In his last five games he is batting .250 with a double, a home run, two walks and four RBI.

 Garcia Recent Games